XiekangZhang/everything_about_js/head_first_js/README.md

 - when you load a page into the browser, not only does the browser parse the HTML and then render it to the display, it also creates a set of objects that represent your markup.
 These objects are stored in the DOM.
 - When you're dealing with the DOM it's important to execute your code only after the page is fully loaded.

-## event handler = callback

-- `window.onload = function_name`: a function will be executed after full-loading of a page

 ## null vs undefined vs NaN

 - `null`: an object should be but one can't be created or found